Jinjinov/Hardware.Info/README.md

 - cause a 21 second delay the first time they are called in Windows
 - cause a 1 second delay every time they are called in Linux

-Setting `includeNetworkAdapterConfiguration` to `false` doesn't have a significant impact.
+Setting `includeNetworkAdapterConfiguration` to `false` has only a small impact on performance.

 ## Benchmarks